 Market and sales

 Cloetta’s main markets are Sweden, Finland, Denmark, Norway, the Netherlands, Germany and the UK.
 In these markets, Cloetta has its own sales and distribution organization with strong customer relations and category expertise.
 In total, Cloetta products are sold on 50 markets worldwide.
 Outside the key markets, a distributor model is used.

 The Group focuses on volume growth and margin expansion, cost efficiency and employee development.
 Strong local brands and presence combined with a widening of the product range as well as the launch of and potential acquisition of new products and brands will support the growth.
 Synergies, production efficiencies and improved processes and systems will improve cost efficiency.

 The confectionery market is quite insensitive to cyclical fluctuations, and is one of the most impulse driven goods groups within retail.
-Consumption patterns and flavour preferences vary between markets.
+Consumption patterns and flavor preferences vary between markets.
 For example, chocolate consumption is significantly lower in the Nordic countries compared with the rest of Europe, while the consumption of sugar confectionery is higher in the Nordic countries than the rest of Europe.
 Confectionery consumption also varies a lot, for example the per capita consumption in the Nordic countries is more than twice the consumption of southern Europe.